hangovergames/project-chess/README.md

 This repository contains the frontend source code and is the central hub for tracking issues and developments related to the game.

+## Releases

+Notice: Our releases in this repository contain the game server as encrypted self-installing release.
+You need to have the private key to use them.
+Contact us, if you want to host your own server.

 ## Contribution and Issue Tracking

 We encourage you to participate in our development process.
 You can find and